Disclosures

 Key insights

-• Personal loan terms often run from a few years up to five years, with a few lenders offering even longer terms.
+Most personal loan terms range from two to five years, with a few lenders offering even longer terms.

-• Short-term loans save you interest over the life of the loan, while long-term loans often come with higher interest rates.
+Short-term loans come with high monthly payments that save you money on interest over the life of the loan, while long-term loans offer smaller monthly payments but result in more total interest paid.

-Factors that determine a personal loan term length
+Factors that determine the best personal loan term

 Monthly payment

 Your monthly budget plays a crucial role when you’re figuring out what loan length makes sense.
-If you need a small monthly payment, you may have no choice but to take on a longer loan.
-The other option is to keep the loan amount small so you can fit the payments into a shorter time frame.
+If you can only afford a small monthly payment, you may have no choice but to take on a longer loan.
+The other option is to keep the loan amount small so you can fit the payments into a shorter time frame, but that’s not always possible.

 Loan amount

 One of the biggest factors in determining your loan’s length is the size of the loan.
 Many personal loan lenders offer high loan amounts of up to $100,000.
-If you’re paying off that large of a loan and you’re not wealthy, your budget will require you to spread that out over a longer term.
-Smaller loans of just a few thousand dollars are much more manageable.
+If you’re paying off that large of a loan and you earn an average income, your budget will require you to spread that out over a longer term.
+Smaller loans of just a few thousand dollars are much more manageable to pay off in a shorter timeframe.

 If you get rate quotes from personal loan lenders, they often list out how different term lengths affect your overall interest paid.
 If you have excellent credit and qualify for a lower interest rate, taking on a long-term loan won’t cost you as much as someone who qualifies for an interest rate of 20% or higher.